stackblitz-labs/pkg.pr.new/README.md

 > [!IMPORTANT]
 > Make sure it's installed on the repository before trying to publish a package.

-After installing on your repository, you can run `npx pkg-pr-new publish` with `GITHUB_TOKEN` in your workflows and then you have continuous releases!
+After installing on your repository, you can run `npx pkg-pr-new publish` in your workflows and then you have continuous releases!

 ```sh
 npm install --save-dev pkg-pr-new # or `npx pkg-pr-new publish`